monaa12/Stitching-Art/README.md

 ---

 ## Specification
--Mobile application it's output a grided image with a pie chart of dmc code
+-Simple mobile application developing cross stitching gridded pattern of your chosen image.

 -The front-end is in [Flutter](https://flutter.dev) framework.